OpenRefine/OpenRefine/docs/docs/technical-reference/translation-context.md

 ### Developer's notes

 Developers and project maintainers who are involved in the actual implementation of the application probably know firsthand the meaning communicated by a text.
-So, they give a better and detailed explanation of the context of a text
+So, they give a better and more detailed explanation of the context of a text.
+A very good example is the word ***OpenRefine***, the application name which is not to be translated.
+A developer's note could read : *Application name.
+Not to be translated* or something in that sense

 ### Using tooltips